Paul "Bonehead" Arthurs: Oasis

 On his role in Oasis, Arthurs said: "I always used to say to Noel, 'I'll do the rhythm, mate'.
 He'd say, 'I'm doing these bits.
 You just do the barre chords'.
 And no one could do those barre chords or rhythm better than me".
-He also played keyboards, including piano, Mellotron, and Hammond organ on (What's the Story) Morning Glory?
+He also played keyboards, including piano, Mellotron, melodica, and Hammond organ on (What's the Story) Morning Glory?
 In late 1995, bassist Paul McGuigan briefly left Oasis while suffering from nervous exhaustion, and his replacement, Scott McLeod, quit only a handful of gigs into an American leg of the (What's the Story) Morning Glory?
 Tour.
 This forced Oasis to play as a quartet, with Arthurs on bass, for their 19 October 1995 appearance on the Late Show with David Letterman.

 Arthurs was originally meant to sing lead vocals on "Bonehead's Bank Holiday", a song included on the vinyl version of (What's the Story) Morning Glory?
 Arthurs went to the pub to loosen up for the vocal session, but returned so intoxicated and unable to perform that Noel Gallagher's guide vocal remained on the released version.
-Drunken studio chatter from Arthurs and Liam was mixed throughout the song.
+Drunken studio chatter from Arthurs and Liam Gallagher was mixed throughout the song.

 Arthurs left the band in 1999, during the recording of Oasis's fourth album, Standing on the Shoulder of Giants.
 His official statement said he wanted to spend more time with his young family.
 "Aside from the band, everyone had their own little thing they had to deal with, but no time to deal with it, which sort of made for an atmosphere that wasn't fun anymore," he said.
+Noel Gallagher initially downplayed Arthurs' departure, saying "it's hardly Paul McCartney leaving the Beatles", though he later said of Arthurs and the also-exiting Paul McGuigan: "We've got to respect their decision as family men".
 Arthurs was replaced by Gem Archer.
-Noel Gallagher initially downplayed Arthurs' departure, saying "it's hardly Paul McCartney leaving the Beatles", though he later said of Arthurs and the also-exiting Paul McGuigan: "We've got to respect their decision as family men".

 In 2024, it was announced that Arthurs would be rejoining Oasis for their 2025 tour.